barryo/nagios-plugins/README.md

   handle them all;
 * WARNINGs are designed for email notifications during working hours; CRITICAL means an out of hours text / SMS message :(
-* Perl is not my first language but all scripts are written in Perl.
-Forgive my inelegence (and give me C / C++ / PHP anyday!)
+* Perl is not my first language but many scripts are written in Perl.
 * each script should be an independant unit with no dependancies on each other or unusual Perl modules;
 * the scripts should all be run with the `--verbose` on new kit.
 This will